spring/spring-website/wwwroot/phpbb/docs/events.md

 * Since: 3.1.0-RC5
 * Purpose: Add buttons after New Topic button on the bottom of the topic's list

-viewforum_buttons_top_before
+viewforum_buttons_bottom_before
 ===
 * Locations:
     + styles/prosilver/template/viewforum_body.html
 * Since: 3.1.0-RC5
-* Purpose: Add buttons before New Topic button on the top of the topic's list
+* Purpose: Add buttons before New Topic button on the bottom of the topic's list

 viewforum_buttons_top_after
 ===